2018 Perlis state election

 The 14th Perlis State election was held on 9 May 2018.
 The previous state election was held on 5 May 2013.
 The state assemblymen is elected to 5 years term each.

 The Perlis State Legislative Assembly would automatically dissolve on 28 June 2018, the fifth anniversary of the first sitting, and elections must be held within sixty days (two months) of the dissolution (on or before 28 August 2018, with the date to be decided by the Election Commission), unless dissolved prior to that date by the Head of State (King of Perlis) on the advice of the Head of Government (Menteri Besar of Perlis).

-The incumbent party Barisan Nasional won simple majority of 10 seats and was able to form a government.
+The incumbent party Barisan Nasional won a simple majority of 10 seats and was able to form a government.
 The opposition Pakatan Harapan won 3 seats while Gagasan Sejahtera won 2 seats.

 Background

 Electoral system

 Each state constituencies of Perlis will elect one member to the Perlis State Legislative Assembly using the first-past-the-post voting system.
 If one party obtains a majority of seats, then that party is entitled to form the State Government, with its leader as Menteri Besar.
 If the election results in no single party having a majority, there is a hung assembly, of which will be dissolved under the royal prerogative of the Raja.

 The redistricting of electoral boundaries for the entire country had been presented to and passed by the Dewan Rakyat, and subsequently gazetted on 29 March 2018 after obtaining the royal consent of the Yang di-Pertuan Agong ahead of the 14th general election.
 Elections are conducted by the Election Commission of Malaysia (EC), which is under the jurisdiction of the Prime Minister's Department.